 Ganghwa-eup bus station has toilets and an information centre, which supplies really useful island maps.
 It’s also next to an indoor market if you want to buy food or random stuff.

-On the island we were able to get buses to each of the sights we visited (bus 31 for Oepo-Ri; bus 1 and 26 for the dolmens and the Ganghwa Peace Observatory; 2 and 27 to come back).
+On the island we were able to get buses to each of the sights we visited: bus 31 went to Oepo-Ri; bus 1 and 26 went from the bus station to the dolmens and the Ganghwa Peace Observatory; bus 2 and 27 went from the Peace Observatory and the dolmens back to the bus station.
 We did have to use Ganghwa-eup as a hub, but as the island is so small this wasn’t a problem.

 On the visit with my brother, we took the bus to the Peace Observatory, but got off too soon, so we ended up sat at a bus stop in the middle of nowhere, for an hour or so – on the North Korean border.
 It was strangely interesting to watch all the goings on in the fields and villages, on both sides of the border.